Emergency Manager 1

 Current and former students include representatives from:

 The following minimum requirements must be completed prior to the start of the class.
-This ensures that all students have a baseline understanding of emergency management and are prepared for the rigors of the course.
+The most recent versions of each course must be completed.
+This ensures that all students have a baseline understanding of emergency management and the most updated information.

 Frequently Asked Questions